LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/on-premises/configure-timestamp.md

 The **Providers** dictionary holds the configuration for each individual timestamp provider.
 The available settings for each item are:

 * **Url**: the full URL to send the timstamp requests (e.g.: `https://pki.rest/tsp`)
+* **Aliases**: comma-separated list of past provider identifiers (useful for renaming providers without breaking apart the request history)
+* **DisplayName**: display name for the provider
 * **AuthenticationMethod**: the authentication mode required by the timestamp provider (see supported methods below)
+* **DefaultPolicy**: OID of the default policy to be used by the TSA when requesting a timestamp.
+This will only be applied if a `tsaPolicyId` is not provided in the request
+* **Priority**: Specifies the usage priority.
+The closer to zero the higher the priority (default to `1.000.000`)
+* **DangerousAcceptAnyServerCertificate**: whether to bypass the verification of the provider's certificate.
+Use with caution as this can expose the application to security risks (default to `false`)
+* **ServerCertificateThumbprint**: SHA thumbprint of the server's certificate.
+This is used to ensure that the connection is made to the correct server by verifying the server's certificate (supported SHA-1, SHA-256, SHA-384 and SHA-512)
+* **StoreRawResponse**: store the raw timestamp response .tsr file (default to `false`)
 * **Tiers**: a comma-separated list of the timestamp tiers for which this timestamper can be used.
 If omitted, this timestamper will be used for all tiers.
 May contain the tier IDs or names (e.g.: `PkiBrazil,LacunaTest`)

 Depending on the authentication mode required by the timestamp provider, additional settings are required: